mapeveri/django-musette/roadmap.rst

 4. [X] Issue #75 In profile show last topics of a user
 5. [X] Issue #76 Improve permission moderators forum
 6. [X] Issue #74 Being able to mark a user as a troll
+7. [X] If errors are found in the previous version.
+They will be arranged

+**For version (0.2.7) complete the next issues:**

-7. [ ] Issue #17 Add message private between users
+1. [ ] Issue #17 Add message private between users
-8. [ ] If errors are found in the previous version.
+2. [ ] If errors are found in the previous version.
 They will be arranged